mohammadranjbarz/data-mining-homeworks/Readme.md

 `pip install -r requirements.txt` or `pip3 install -r requirements.txt`

 ## Run
-For run every assignment go to that directory and enter this cooman :
+For run every assignment go to that directory and enter this command :
 `python main.py` or `python3 main.py`